-We wanted to make sure our bases were covered, so we let each panel charge a battery for 10 minutes in full sun.
-Then measured the output with our multi-meter.
-Then, we shaded the panel intermittently for the next 10 minutes and measured its output after being shaded.
-Some panels were unable to continue charging the battery after the interruptions, while others continued to deliver charge with portions of the cells covered and even charged the battery pack a few percentage points more after returning to sun after being shaded.
-The smaller watt panels did worse than the larger wattage panels, which made sense.
-The Renogy 5W was our lowest scoring panel for this test and the Anker 21W performed the best.
+We wanted to make sure our bases were covered, so we had each model charge a battery for 30 minutes in full sun, measuring the output with our multimeter.
+Then, we shaded each one intermittently for the next 10 minutes and measured its output after being shaded.
+Some were unable to continue charging the battery after the interruptions, while others continued to deliver charge with portions of the cells covered and even charged the battery pack a few percentage points more after returning to the sun after being shaded.
+Typically, the smaller watt contenders did worse than the larger wattage models.

-When working with solar power we learned, through trial and error, the sun, wind, and clouds are constant environmental factors that we had to find ways to work around.
+When working with solar power, we learned, through trial and error, the sun, wind, and clouds are constant environmental factors that we had to find ways to work around.
 This is the beauty of solar power; it is a direct connection from our modern realm of electronic gadgets to the natural world.
-To get a consistent data in our quest to find the best solar panel, we had to narrow down our testing time so that we were sure that all the panels were tested in the same conditions.
+To get consistent data in our quest to find the best solar model, we had to narrow down our testing time so that we were sure that all the were tested in the same conditions.

-So, to answer the popular question of how long will this panel take to charge my iPhone (or Android, etc.), we had to narrow down our testing period to see how much charge an iPhone 6 got after plugging into each panel for 10 minutes.
-We fully charged phones with the panels as well, but to get a side by side comparison, the 10 minute window proved to be a good limiting factor and gave us a range of numbers as the panels worked to charge the phones.
+To answer the popular question of how long will this model take to charge my iPhone (or Android), we had to narrow down our testing period to see how much charge an iPhone 6 got after plugging into each model.
+We fully charged phones with the panels as well; to get a side by side comparison, this window proved to be a good limiting factor and gave us a range of numbers as the models worked to charge the phones.
 We also set up each one side by side and plugged a dead battery into each of them.
 For the next four hours, we kept track of time while the contenders worked to charge each battery.
 After three hours, we checked to see which one had produced the most charge in our batteries.
 This gave good corroborative evidence along with the phone charging test to figure out which were actually the most efficient.

 Multiple Device Charging

-This category applies to panels with a 10W capacity or more.
-The smaller panels just don't have the guns to charge two devices at once, as quite a bit of the panel's output power is lost due to inefficiencies.
-This means that the Renogy 5W and the Outad 7W are out of the running for this category.
-The Goal Zero Nomad 7 is bulky for its size, but does come with multiple options for charging, including a converted to plug into your car.
+This category applies to models with a 10W capacity or more.
+The smaller options just don't have the guns to charge two devices at once, as quite a bit of the output power is lost due to inefficiencies.
+This means that the BioLite 10+ is out of the running for this category.
+The Goal Zero Nomad 14 has many extra cords, but is not designed to easily charge more than one device at once.

-From this test, we did learn that it drastically decreases the efficiency of the panel to have two devices plugged in at once.
-Because they all have a relatively small wattage, its best to have an external battery or two so you can charge off of those, rather than relying fully on the panel for all you needs.
+From this test, we did learn that it drastically decreases the efficiency to have two devices plugged in at once.
+Because they all have a relatively small wattage, its best to have an external battery or two so, you can charge off of those, rather than relying fully on the panel for all your needs.

-Out of the box, all nine of the panels we tested this year appear to be quite similar.
-They are all black, with heavy-duty canvas fabric on the outside, with some kind of pouch to store gadgets and cords.
-The panels themselves are all monocrystalline in composition, but have different coatings and additions depending on price.
-As we scoured the internet doing research for this review, we found many complaints among customers about the durability of the panels they purchased.
-Because of this, we decided to pay particular attention to the way each panel held up over the testing period.
+Out of the box, all of the competitors appeared to be quite similar.
+The majority are black, with heavy-duty canvas fabric on the outside, with some kind of pouch to store gadgets and cords.
+The panels themselves are monocrystalline in composition but have different coatings and additions depending on price.
+As we scoured the internet and researched each one, we found many complaints among customers about the durability of the model they purchased.
+Because of this, we paid particular attention to the way each one held up over the testing period.

-Here are some of the questions we focused on when assessing the durability of the panels.
+Here are some of the questions we focused on when assessing the durability of the models.
 Are they delaminating?
-Does the velcro continue to stick?
-Are the panels warping or melting?
-Does the panel still work after a month of use?
+Does the Velcro continue to stick?
+Are they warping or melting?
+Do they still perform well after a month of use?
 Two months of use?
+A year?

 Weight and Portability

-Weight gets high weighting in our scores, pun intended.
+Weight gets high weighting in our scores; pun intended.
 After all, the whole point of a portable solar panel is to be, well, portable.
-A panel that weighs less than a pound and is very compact is all we take for most outdoor situations: hiking, backpacking, biking, and climbing.
-If the panel weighs more than a pound and a half, it needs to do some heavy duty charging of multiple devices and/or a laptop and is probably not ideal for carrying on a self-supported trip.
+A model that weighs less than a pound and is very compact is all we take for most outdoor situations: hiking, backpacking, biking, and climbing.
+If it weighs more than a pound and a half, it needs to do some heavy-duty charging of multiple devices and/or a laptop and is probably not ideal for carrying on a self-supported trip.
 If you are boating, weight doesn't matter.
 Take that into account when looking at the scores.